Set Up a Cluster on Linux Systems#

 -Xmx4g

-Adjust according to Available Memory - It's important to adjust the heap size values based on the amount of memory available on your system to ensure optimal performance and resource utilization.
+Adjust according to available memory-It's important to adjust the heap size values based on the amount of memory available on your system to ensure optimal performance and resource utilization.

 To start the Elasticsearch service on each node, execute the following command: